Spelling Jungle

 Spelling Jungle, also known as Yobi's Basic Spelling Tricks or Yobi's Magic Spelling Tricks, is an educational adventure game created by Bright Star Technology and released by Sierra in 1993 for both Windows and Macintosh PCs.
 The program is designed to strengthen reading, spelling, and logic skills in children ages 7–10.

-The objective of Spelling Jungle is to paddle a raft up the river and stopping the flooding at its source.
-The player must make frequent stops in his journey and complete puzzles, where the player must walk over letter tiles in order to spell out a certain word, avoiding enemies like lions, alligators, or demons, in order to advance farther up the river.
-The game features 101 levels total that become more difficult and complex as the player ventures farther upriver.
+The objective of Spelling Jungle is to paddle a raft up the river and stop the flooding at its source.
+The player must make frequent stops in their journey and complete puzzles, where letter tiles have to be walked over to spell out a certain word.
+The player must also avoid enemies like lions, alligators, or demons, in order to advance further up the river.
+The game features 101 levels total that become more difficult and complex as the player ventures further upriver.